Padagi/Angular2Setup/README.md

 <li>Navigate to http://localhost:5000/index.html and Angular2 page should display.</li>
 </ol>

-# Why make this project?
+# Why the heck did you make this project?
 This is a standard template for Angular 2 in Visual Studio Code (or Visual Studio 2017) using the Visual Studio's RC3 tooling.
 Projects are now based on .csproj files instead of project.json.

 In addition, Visual Studio Code supports a number of tasks.
 This project automatically has a task to run tsc (TypeScript compiler) when running the application in debug.
 This also watches for changes in TS files and updates JS files for the browser when changes are made.